 Staff-Led Groups Cannot Anchor Your Accountability Strategy

-When creating organizational accountability for DEI efforts, avoid over-relying on staff-led groups.
+When creating organizational accountability for racial equity efforts, avoid over-relying on staff-led groups.

 I think these groups can be compelling places of connection for staff.
 As noted in a blog post entitled Simply Hiring People of Color Is Not a Racial Equity Strategy by Lily Eisner, “Often when organizations hire people of color, they expect that these individuals will not only do the job they were hired to do but will advance the organization down the path towards a vision of racial equity.”
 The most common way staff input helps drive organizational DEI activities is through staff-led groups.
 However, when we think about creating accountability for DEI efforts, it is essential to consider how staff-led groups are situated within organizations and existing power differentials.